tmahlburg/tfm/README.md

 ### Next features to implement
 * show, mount and unmount devices using udevil or pmount
-* restore from trash
-* delete from trash
 * handle multi selection statusbar information
 * pasting status window on longer pastes
 * link files
-* cli, especially for being run by xdg-open -> support for file URLs

 ### Far away
 #### functionality